I’m reposting this from an earlier date in honor of all fathers on this Father’s Day . . .

 Bonus: Teach your kids to drive

 Dads, if you want to test your nerves of steel, your patience, your poise, then teach your kids to drive.
 You’ll never forget the experience.
 I taught both my kids and today they are excellent drivers.
-My most important piece of unsolicited advise about teaching driving: The risk isn’t that driving is so difficult, it’s that it’s seemingly so easy once you get the hang of it, and therein lies the danger—that you might lose your focus at the wrong time.
+My most important piece of unsolicited advice about teaching driving: The risk isn’t that driving is so difficult, it’s that it’s seemingly so easy once you get the hang of it, and therein lies the danger—that you might lose your focus at the wrong time.
 Kind of like being a Dad: You’ve always got to be paying attention to what you’re supposed to do.

 These two are the best.
 Julia passed her driving test first (2016), then Owen (2018), a little more gray hair for me each time.